Chapter fifteen: Who Loves, Lives

 “What’s the matter with you?”
 C’los shouted, half at Darshanth, half at his rider.
 “What’s the matter?”

-Darshanth still showed no sign of a response, and by then the other riders were closing around C’los in a determined circle, and helpless to resist any longer, the green rider gave himself up to Indioth.
+Darshanth still showed no sign of a response, and by then the other riders were closing around C’los in a determined circle, and helpless to resist any longer, her gave himself up to Indioth.

 Through her lust-reddened eyes he glared at their suitors; through her heightened senses he scented them; through her thoughts he felt them.
 Dragon and rider bared their teeth in a silent snarl of calculated scorn, provoking the shifting males with their disdain, daring them to prove themselves.
 A brown landed close to Indioth, rearing over her in a display of dominance, but the green hissed and flung a wing in his face, even as C’los blocked the advance of the brown’s rider with his forearm.

 Indioth curved her neck towards the rest of her admirers, screaming once more in a mixture of defiance and invitation, and then with a powerful spring she was aloft.
 C’los fought down the urge to leap into the air himself only with the experience of many flights, and with the tiny part of him that was still conscious and aware he staggered in the direction of his inner weyr.
 The riders, some of whose dragons still hadn’t reacted to Indioth’s abrupt take-off, grasped vaguely at him, but C’los evaded them and they followed him instead, out of the light and into privacy.
 That responsibility complete, C’los let the last part of his mind merge with Indioth’s.